 We list in Table \ref{tab:var} the numerical values of the dispersions for the four different parameterized models.
-The variances listed in Table \ref{tab:var} show that the density perturbation around us, stemming from a standard inflationary spectrum and of unknown density, adds an extra uncertainty to these parameters.
-Unless a measurement of the local perturbation becomes possible in the future, we can never measure these parameters at a higher accuracy then the listed variances.
+These dispersions show that the density perturbations around us, stemming from a standard inflationary spectrum and of unknown density, add an extra uncertainty to these parameters.
+Unless a measurement of the monopole of local perturbations becomes possible in the future, we can never measure these parameters at a higher accuracy then the listed variances.